Zhongyuan Tower: Structure and function

 Zhongyuan tower is divided into four parts: tower base, tower body, tower and mast.

 The outer wall is decorated with reliefs: Relief 1: Nüwa creates mankind; Relief 2: Hou Yi shot down the sun.
 Relief 3: Shennong tastes herbs; Relief 4: Fuxi painting Bagua; Relief 5: the store of Luoshen; Relief 6: The Foolish old man removes the mountains; Relief 7: Luoshu, Relief 8: Cangjie creates words, Relief 9: Chang'e flies to the moon: Relief 10: Jingwei fills up the sea; Relief 11: Xuan bird creates Shang dynasty; Relief 12: Suiren products fire; Relief 13: Pangu creates the world.

 The first floor of the base houses the Henan cross-border trade exhibition and trading center.
 The second floor is 6.9 meters high, with VIP hall, press conference hall, tourist service center and other supporting facilities.
 Third and fourth floors of the tower host the largest panoramic painting in the world, "Jinxiu Zhongyuan" (锦绣中原).
-Ninety-seventh floor of tower has sightseeing service facilities.
+The ninety-seventh floor of tower has sightseeing service facilities.
 The 98th floor is 255 meters above the ground, with a construction area of 975 m2 and an operating area of 780 square meters.
 The revolving restaurant is located there.
 The 101st floor is 265 meters above the ground level, with a building area of 1,142 square meters and an operating area of 940 square meters, serving the main business projects for high-altitude adventure projects.

 History

-In February 2005, the project was approved by the national development and reform commission, PRC.
+In February 2005, the project was approved by the National Development and Reform Commission, PRC.

 In April 2006, the preliminary design began.

 In November 2006, the design was offered by the architectural design and research institute of Tongji university.

 On December 27, 2006, the construction began formally.